 - Insulate your hose or buy a heated one.
 You can also unhook it and bring it inside overnight if temperatures are freezing.

-- Use a heat lamp or hair dryer when things do freeze.
+- Use a heat lamp, space heater, or hair dryer when things do freeze.
 Trust me, these things are the handiest things to have when RVing in cold weather.

 - Insulate your undercarriage.
 Sometimes tank heaters aren’t enough.
 A little skirting along the backside of your rig goes a long way.